fjwillemsen/NativeOverleaf/README.md

 ### **Troubleshooting**
 If you have any problem running the app not fixed with these instructions, please [comment on or open an issue](https://github.com/fjwillemsen/NativeOverleaf/issues)!

+**General**:
+If you have trouble [logging in through your institution](https://www.overleaf.com/institutional-login) because it opens in your OS browser, I have submitted a [bug issue](https://github.com/nativefier/nativefier/issues/1445) to Nativefier for this.
+In the meantime, you can circumvent this issue by logging in to Overleaf in your browser, going to [settings](https://www.overleaf.com/user/settings) and adding your institution email address.
+This allows you to use the institution email address in the normal login in the app.

 **Mac**:
 If you get the message that "Apple can't verify this app doesn't contain malware", use right-click -> open to open it.